ClemHFandango/Social-Media-Data-Gatherer/README.md

-This script was written by Benedict Treeby and Alexandros Tsakiris and licensed under the GPL.
+This script was written by Benedict Treeby & Alexandros Tsakiris and is licensed under the GPL.

 # Social Media Data Gatherer